-6 (1) The income and property of the Charity shall be applied solely towards the promotion of the Objects;
+- (1) The income and property of the Charity shall be applied solely towards the promotion of the Objects, - (2) a) A Director is entitled to be reimbursed from the property of the Charity or may pay out of such property reasonable expenses properly incurred by him or her when acting on behalf of the Charity.

-- (2) a) A Director is entitled to be reimbursed from the property of the Charity or may pay out of such property reasonable expenses properly incurred by him or her when acting on behalf of the Charity. - b) A Director may benefit from trustee indemnity insurance cover purchased at the charity's expenses in accordance with, and subject to the conditions in, section 189 of the Charities Act 2011 - c) A Director may receive an indemnity from the Charity in the circumstances specified in Article 57. - d) A Director may not receive any other benefit or payment unless it is authorised by Article 7. - (3) Subject to Article 7, none of the income or property of the Charity may be paid or transferred directly or indirectly by way of dividend bonus or otherwise by way of profit to any member of the Charity.
-This does not prevent a member who is not also a Director receiving: - a) a benefit from the Charity in the capacity of a beneficiary of the Charity; - a) reasonable and proper remuneration for any goods or services supplied to the Charity.
+(3) Subject to Article 7, none of the income or property of the Charity may be paid or transferred directly or indirectly by way of dividend bonus or otherwise by way of profit to any member of the Charity.
+This does not prevent a member who is not also a Director receiving.

+a) a benefit from the Charity in the capacity of a beneficiary of the Charity, b) reasonable and proper remuneration for any goods or services supplied to the Charity

-Benefits and payments to Charity Directors and connected persons
+Benefits and payments to Charity Directors and connected persons a) buy any goods or services from the Charity on terms preferential to those applicable to members of the public;

-7 (1) General Provisions
+(1) General Provisions